ionic-team/native-run/README.md

 ## Install

 `native-run` is written entirely in TypeScript/NodeJS and it has no native dependencies.
+It requires NodeJS 10 or later.
 To install, run:

 ```console
 $ npm install -g native-run